-Adult literacy classes are conducted in more than 50 communities across Trinidad by ALTA-trained volunteers.
+More than 50 literacy classes are conducted in communities across Trinidad by ALTA-trained volunteers.
 Annually, approximately 1,500 students attend ALTA community classes.
 Of these, roughly 900 are new students and 600 either repeating or moving up to a higher level.

 Classes are twice a week for two hours and run with the school year – September to July, with holidays for Christmas and Easter.
 Once registered, the student may stay as long as needed to achieve the literacy goals they set for themselves.
 ALTA has no tests but, at the end of the academic year in July, awards a certificate based on an end-of-level evaluation.